 Anybody charged with a misdemeanor or felony crime is entitled to a jury trial, which is an essential part of the criminal case process.
-The right to a jury trial can be waived in favor of a bench trial, where the judge will decide the case.
+However, the right to a jury trial can be waived in favor of a bench trial, in which the judge will decide the case.

-In some cases, this is preferred by the defendant based on the details of the case and the type of criminal charges, but most choose a jury trial.
+In some cases, the defendant prefers this based on the details of the case and the type of criminal charges, but most choose a jury trial.
 Some crucial features of a jury trial are designed to safeguard the rights of the accused, such as the jury's composition having to represent a cross-section of the community.

 However, while a jury will never be precisely proportionate to the community's demographics regarding race, ethnicity, gender, sexual orientation, etc., the defense or prosecution can't attempt to make the jury unrepresentative.